How to Remove a Tree Stump (and Prevent Regrowth)

 Why Tree Stump Removal Matters

-- Avoids Pests and Diseases: Decaying wood attracts insects and fungi that may spread to healthy plants or even your home.
+- Avoids Pests and Diseases: Decaying wood attracts insects and fungi that may spread to healthy plants or your home.

 - Clears Space: A yard free of stumps makes it easier to mow, landscape, or build.